cms-tau-pog/TauFW/docs/CMSDAS2020/preselection.md

 dasgoclient -query="dataset dataset=/*/Run2018D*Nano25Oct2019*/NANOAOD"
 ```
 Which datasets would you choose for the other Z&rarr;&tau;&tau; final states of interest: e&tau;<sub>h</sub>, &tau;<sub>h</sub>&tau;<sub>h</sub>, and e&mu;?

+## Choice of preselection and quantities of interest

+The samples to be processed are now chosen.
+The main purpose of the preselection you learn in this section is twofold:

++ Select only those events, that might be interesting
++ Choose only those quantities from NanoAOD, which are relevant

+The preselection, also called *skimming*, is handled in the TauFW framework by the [skimjob.py](../../PicoProducer/python/processors/skimjob.py) processor.